Kdyby/Github/README.md

 Documentation
 ------------

-Lear how to authenticate the user using Github's oauth or call Github's api in [documentation](https://github.com/Kdyby/Github/blob/master/docs/en/index.md).
+Learn how to authenticate the user using Github's oauth or call Github's api in [documentation](https://github.com/Kdyby/Github/blob/master/docs/en/index.md).